-Monitoring of airborne radioactivity is required where an individual is likely to receive an exposure of 40 or more derived air concentration (DAC)-hours in a year or as necessary to characterize the airborne radioactivity hazard where respiratory protective devices for protection against airborne radionuclides have been prescribed [10 CFR 835.403(a)].
+Monitoring of airborne radioactivity is required where an individual is likely to receive an exposure of 40 or more derived air concentration (DAC)-hours in a year or as necessary to characterize the airborne radioactivity hazard where respiratory protective devices for protection against airborne radionuclides have been prescribed [10 CFR 835.403(a)]. )].
+See Appendix A of Chapter 16 of the Guide for a listing of values.
 Real-time air monitoring is required to be performed, as necessary, to detect and provide warning of airborne radioactivity concentrations that warrant immediate action to terminate inhalation of airborne radioactive material [10 CFR 835.403(b)].